-All three of these will for sure leave you casually sniffing your hands in the aftermath of a cleanse.
+All four of these will for sure leave you casually sniffing your hands in the aftermath of a cleanse.

 I did just discover that Oribe makes hand soap — if you know their haircare products (I swear by their volumizing shampoo and conditioner), you know just how unbelievable their signature scent is.
 I don’t love the dispenser it comes in (such a petty admission!), but no worries — easy to decant into a marble soap dispenser (look for less with this).
 Might try this next.

 By the front door, we always keep a hand sanitizer pump, and I love Megababe’s formula.
 Not drippy, dries quickly, and has a much less alcohol-forward scent than most.

 Finally, a few super chic hand towels: gorgeous applique monogrammed styles from Lettrefina, white with pretty scalloped trim (available in a bunch of colors), a reasonably priced jacquard bordered style, and my secret source: World Market.
 I have always had good luck there!
 I used these in my powder room for many years and I also love the spa-like simplicity of these woven ones.